The Community Foundation is proud to offer Scholarship Funds that are awarded in accordance with the donor's wishes.

 The scholarships currently available are:

-Obermier Scholarship Fund in memory of John N. Obermier, Edith M. Obermier and
+- Obermier Scholarship Fund in memory of John N. Obermier, Edith M. Obermier and Mary Belle Obermier

 Who is eligible to apply?

 Each scholarship fund has specific eligibility criteria defined by the donor when the fund was established.
-When you apply through the Foundations online process, you will be asked a series of questions that are designed to determine your eligibility.
+When you apply through the Foundation’s online process, you will be asked a series of questions that are designed to determine your eligibility.
 The online system will determine which scholarships may be applicable to you.
-To determine if you are eligible for a scholarship from a particular fund, please read the specific criteria found in the Scholarship Funds List 2018.
+To determine if you are eligible for a scholarship from a particular fund, please read the specific criteria found in the 2021 Scholarship Fund List.
 Scholarship application deadlines vary.

 Are all scholarships limited to Greenville County residents?